sandlerben/wikiracer/README.md

 ## More technical details

-##### JSON parsing
+#### JSON parsing

 There are many ways to parse JSON in Go, but I opted to use the `buger/jsonparser` library for a few reasons:

-- It doesn't require you to recreated the structure of the JSON in a `struct` beforehand.
+- It doesn't require you to recreate the structure of the JSON in a `struct` beforehand.
 This makes programming much faster.
 - In benchmarks, `jsonparser` is as fast or faster than all other Go JSON parsing libraries.
 [See here](https://github.com/buger/jsonparser#benchmarks).
 It is 10x faster than the standard `encoding/json` package!

-##### Handling "Too Many Requests"
+#### Handling "Too Many Requests"

-Clearly, the MediaWiki API ought to be called as often as possible in order to return an answer as fast as possible.
+Clearly, the MediaWiki API ought to be called as often as possible in order to find a path as fast as possible.
 However, the API documentation [does not include a clear quota or request limit](https://www.mediawiki.org/wiki/API:Etiquette#Request_limit).
 Rather, the API will return `429 Too Many Requests` occasionally.

 To get around this, I abstracted the core requesting code into a function called `loopUntilResponse` which makes a request.
 If it receives a `429 Too Many Requests`, it waits for 100 milliseconds and tries the request again.

-##### Time limit
+#### Time limit

 The time limit is enforced by the `giveUpAfterTime` worker.
 It takes a `time.Timer`, and when the `Timer` finishes, the `giveUpAfterTime` reads a message from the `timer.C` channel and closes the `done` channel.

-##### Mocking
+#### Mocking

 [Mock testing](https://github.com/stretchr/testify) is key to isolating a specific part of the code in a unit test.
 Therefore, when testing the `race` package, I used [`httpmock`](https://github.com/jarcoal/httpmock) to mock the responses to `http.Get`.
 When testing the `web` package, I used [`mockery`](https://github.com/vektra/mockery) and [`testify`](https://github.com/stretchr/testify) to create a mock `race.Racer` for testing.